kevinburke/goose/README.md

 ## create

-Create a new Go migration.

-    $ goose create AddSomeColumns
-    $ goose: created db/migrations/20130106093224_AddSomeColumns.go

-Edit the newly created script to define the behavior of your migration.

-You can also create an SQL migration:
+Create a SQL migration:

     $ goose create AddSomeColumns sql
     $ goose: created db/migrations/20130106093224_AddSomeColumns.sql

+Edit the newly created script to define the behavior of your migration.

 ## up